martinrybak/property_change_notifier/README.md

 }
 ```

-Or you can use an enum:
+Or you can even create an enum:

 ```
 enum FooProperties {